vmware/open-vm-tools/README.md

 - Generation of heartbeat from guests to hosts so VMware's HA solution can determine guests' availability.
 - Clock synchronization between guests and hosts or client desktops.
 - Quiescing guest file systems to allow hosts to capture file-system-consistent guest snapshots.
-- Execution of pre-freeze and post-thaw scripts while quiescing guest files systems.
+- Execution of pre-freeze and post-thaw scripts while quiescing guest file systems.
 - The ability to customize guest operating systems immediately after powering on virtual machines.
 - Enabling shared folders between host and guest file systems on VMware Workstation and VMware Fusion.
 - Copying and pasting text, graphics, and files between guests and hosts or client desktops.